The Voice (American TV series) season 9

 The ninth season of the American reality talent show The Voice premiered on September 21, 2015 on NBC.
 Adam Levine, Blake Shelton, and Pharrell Williams returned as coaches for the season.
 Gwen Stefani returned after a one-season absence.
 Carson Daly continued as host.

 The season introduced a "Coach Comeback" where each coach bring back one artist from the Battle or Knockout rounds to perform again in the Live Playoffs, and single elimination rounds during the Live Shows (except for the Semifinals).

-Jordan Smith was named winner of the season, marking Adam Levine's third and final win as a coach.
+Jordan Smith was named the winner of the season, marking Adam Levine's third win as a coach.

-Coaches
+Coaches and Host

 Adam Levine and Blake Shelton returned for their ninth season as coaches; Pharrell Williams, his third; and Gwen Stefani, her second season, after a season hiatus.
 The advisors for this season included Missy Elliott for Team Pharrell, John Fogerty for Team Adam, Brad Paisley for Team Blake, and Selena Gomez for Team Gwen.
 Rihanna served as an advisor for all teams during the Knockouts.
+Carson Daly returned as host for his ninth season.